 For four months during the summer of 1787, the Constitutional Convention met “in order to form a more perfect union.”
 With the country’s legal framework finally drafted, the framers of the Constitution signed the document on September 17, 1787, before sending it to the states for ratification.
-On the 225th anniversary of the Constitution’s adoption, explore seven surprising facts about the delegates to the Constitutional Convention and their work in Philadelphia.
+Explore seven surprising facts about the delegates to the Constitutional Convention and their work in Philadelphia.

 1. Several framers met with untimely deaths.